tonymullen/ups-website/src/partials/f16se/hw/install-node-description.html.md

    Which should output something like v4.1.0 and 3.5.2, respectively (these numbers may be a little different, but shouldn't be too far off).

 4. **Install the rest of the globally installed software** Follow the instructions from A.2 in Appendix A to install Express and MongoDB.
+Also, install a good text editor which enables, at minimum, code highlighting and project-wide string search.
+I recommend [Atom](https://atom.io/) which has built-in support for Git and many other nice features.
+Sublime is also fine if it's what you're comfortable with.

 5. **The rest you can install after you start on the book project** Read Chapter 3 carefully, and begin following the instructions for the project starting at section 3.2.2 (this is where Assignment 2 begins).
 As you go, install the remaining software as it becomes necessary.
 Follow the instructions in Appendix B (except B.2 and B.3, because you've already done that) to install Twitter Bootstrap, the Amelia theme for Bootstrap, and the Heroku toolbelt.